 - Essay on Luxury (Oliver Goldsmith, 1760)(on ECCO and WendiWanders)

 - Treaty With the Six Nations (1794)

 - Inaugural Addresses of the US Presidents (Washington to Obama)

 - On the Death of Queen Victoria (Laurier, 1901)

-We begin simple diagramming along with dictation.
-5 minutes on a dry erase board, nothing complicated.
-For the elementary years, one resource we like is “Diagramming Sentences.”
+We begin simple diagramming along with dictation (five minutes on a dry erase board, once or twice a week).

 In high school, our kids take Latin or Greek at the Lukeion Project.
 The work done in these classes forms the bulk of their high school grammar.
 Other resources for high school: